 I have taught widely across (European) international politics and history subjects at undergraduate and postgraduate levels in Austria (Vienna), Switzerland (IHEID, Geneva), Denmark (Copenhagen) and the UK (London School of Economics, University of Westminster, University of Oxford and Brunel University).

 My networks are both international and interdisciplinary.
 My research on the social, market and legal dimensions of European integration requires the dialogue with political scientists, sociologists and lawyers.
-In 2018, I was a visiting scholar at the Max Planck Institute for European Legal History in Frankfurt.
+From April to September 2022, I am a visiting scholar at the Max Planck Institute for Legal History and Legal Theory in Frankfurt.
 Previously, I have held a postdoctoral fellowship in the Department of Politics and IR at the University of Oxford (2009-11) and I was an Associate Professor in Economic History at the University of Copenhagen (2013-15).

 The focus of my research is the European Union including its external relations, and transatlantic relations in particular.
 I am part of a group of historians who have successfully promoted methodological innovation to arrive at a less state-centric account of European integration, specifically through the engagement with trans- and supranational approaches from the social sciences.